hanslindetorp/iMusicXML/README.md

 ```

 ### On load
-If you want to wait for the preloading of all audio files use this syntax:
+If you want to run a function when all iMusic files are loaded, use this syntax:
 ```javascript

 // Specify which function to run when all audio files are loaded